nanvel/blog/pages/books.md

 - Node.js: JavaScript based framework.
 Easy Guide Book by Rick L.
 - [+] Learning React Native: Building Native Mobile Apps with JavaScript by Bonnie Eisenman
 - 10 Secrets of the New Rich by Kevin J Donaldson
+- Cool Japan: A Guide to Tokyo, Kyoto, Tohoku and Japanese Culture Past and Present by Sumiko Kajiyama

 ## In progress

 - Learning Python Design Patterns by Gennadiy Zlobin
-- Cool Japan: A Guide to Tokyo, Kyoto, Tohoku and Japanese Culture Past and Present by Sumiko Kajiyama
 - My Experiments with Truth: An Autobiography of Mahatma Gandhi
+- Node.js the Right Way: Practical, Server-Side JavaScript That Scales by Jim R. Wilson

 ## Archive